The Ultimate Guide to SLI/SLO

 It is advisable to prepare alerts before introducing SLI/SLO. is.

-If there are too many alerts or they are distributed across multiple tools, not only will the operational burden increase, but you will also be unable to take appropriate action even if an SLO violation is detected.
+If alerts are overloaded or distributed across multiple tools, not only will the operational burden increase, but even if an SLO violation is detected, it will be difficult to take appropriate action.

-- Organize "Which alerts are the most important?" and "Are there any that are just noise?"
+- Organize "Which alerts are the most important?" and "Are there any alerts that are just noise?"

 - Review the alert trigger criteria and notification groups to ensure operational costs are not too high